Spectra135/Micron_Minilith_AWD_Gantry/README.md

 ## Acknowledgement
 I want to thank:
 - **CloakedWayne** I can't state this enough, all props goes to CloakedWayne, he designed and put all the effort in designing this gantry.
-- **Hartk** For making the incredible Micron and starting me out in a downhill spiral of Voron / DIY 3D printers.
+- **Hartk** For making the incredible Micron and starting me out in a spiral downhill of Vorons / DIY 3D printers.

 > [!NOTE]
-> **If some things aren't clear, consider joining the Monolith Discord server.**
+> **If some things aren't clear, consider joining the Monolith Discord.**
-> **I have a user project in the server where you can ask your questions!**
+> **I have a user project in the server where you can ask questions!**
 > **Maybe other users might be able to help you seeing as functionnality and belt path is basically the same**
 >
 > [![Join the Discord](https://discord.com/api/guilds/1227971059764953230/widget.png?style=banner3)](https://discord.gg/JanBKxAzDz)
 >
-> **If you would like to support this projects, please consider supporting CloakedWayne on Ko-fi, not me.**
+> **If you would like to support this project, please consider supporting CloakedWayne on Ko-fi not me.**
 > **he did all the heavy lifting in creating this beautiful gantry !**

 <br/><br/><br/><br/>